SWS-Methodology/faoswsTrade/modules/complete_tf_cpc/README.md

 2. Filter observations with missing CPC codes.

-3. Rename dimensions to comply with SWS standard
+3. Rename dimensions to comply with SWS standard, e.g. `geographicAreaM49Reporter`

+4. Calculate unit value at CPC level if the quantity is larger than zero.

-4. Transform dataset seperating monetary values and quantities in different rows.
+4. Transform dataset seperating monetary values, quantities and unit values in different rows.

-5. Convert values and quantities to corresponding SWS element codes.
-For example, a qunatity import with unit "mt" is assigned `5610`.
+5. Convert monetary values, quantities and unit values to corresponding SWS element codes.
+For example, a quantity import measured in metric tons is assigned `5610`.